 - Place the closed mussels in a bowl of cool water and let sit for 10 minutes to allow any dirt or sand to release to the bottom of the bowl.

-- When the liquid is almost absorbed by the rice, stir in the chorizo and shrimp.
+- When the liquid is almost absorbed by the rice, stir in the shrimp.
 Drain the mussels and lay them on top of the rice.

-- Cover the skillet with aluminum foil and allow to cook for 4–5 minutes, or until the clams and mussels open.
+- Cover the skillet with aluminum foil and allow to cook for 4–5 minutes, or until the mussels open.

 - Arrange piparra peppers over the top and serve.